- 30.3 MP Mirrorless Camera

 The physical changes between the EOS RP and the EOS R are significant, apart from the operating ones.

-Even though the EOS RP is a considerably smaller camera than the EOS R, Canon managed to fit a conventional mode dial in it.
+Even though the EOS RP is a considerably smaller camera than the EOS R, Canon managed to fit a conventional mode dial.

 The EOS R offers two helpful features: Canon’s ingenious and contentious Multi-function Touch Bar and a top-mounted status monitor for camera settings.